jeajar/0365-mediawiki/README.md

 ### Requirements ###
 You need a system with `docker-ce` and `docker-compose` installed.

-## First steps ##
+## First steps and testing ##
 First, clone this repository:
 ```
 git clone git@gitlab.com:jmaxdfz/o365-mediawiki.git
 ```
+__See the section bellow on production deployment.__

-The `docker-compose.yml` file will use a `.env` file that you need to create at the same level to set the following environment variables:
+The `docker-compose.yml` file uses a `.env` file that you need to create at the same level to set the following environment variables.
+Passwords in environment variable __should not__ be used in production.

 ```
 PUID=1000